Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Examples

 with

-Clearly, the restriction of \eqref{def:action:ex2} to the first coordinate is a null flow because the first Markov chain is null--recurrent (see Example 4.1 in \cite{samorodnitsky05null}) and hence \eqref{def:action:ex2} is a null $\mathbb{Z}^d$--action.
+Clearly, the restriction of (\ref{defactionex2}) to the first coordinate is a null flow because the first Markov chain is null-recurrent (see Example 4.1 in~\cite{samorodnitsky05null}) and, hence, (\ref{defactionex2}) is a null $\mathbb{Z}^d$-action.
 This shows, in particular, that $\mathbf{X}$ is weakly mixing.
-However, if $d>1$ and some of the Markov chains are positive--recurrent then the restriction of $\mu$ in the corresponding coordinate directions are finite and hence by Theorem~\ref{thm:2}, $\mathbf{X}$ is not ergodic along those directions.
+However, if $d>1$ and some of the Markov chains are positive-recurrent, then the restriction of $\mu$ in the corresponding coordinate directions are finite and, hence, by Theorem~\ref{thmsumErgodicity}, $\mathbf{X}$ is not ergodic along those directions.
 In this case, the random field cannot be mixing because it is not mixing in every coordinate direction.
-This gives examples of stationary $d$--dimensional ($d>1$) S$\alpha$S random fields which are weakly mixing but not mixing.
-See Example 4.2 in~\cite{gross93ergodic} for such an example in the $d=1$ case.} \end{Example}
+This gives examples of stationary $d$-dimensional ($d>1$) S$\alpha$S random fields, which are weakly mixing but not mixing.
+See Example~4.2 in~\cite{gross93ergodic} for such an example in the $d=1$ case. \end{Example} \begin{Rem} Correspondingly, we can define $\alpha$-Fr\'echet random fields and apply Theorem~\ref{thmmaxErgodicity1}.
+In particular, when $d>1$, we can obtain an example of an $\alpha$-Fr\'echet random field, which is weakly mixing but not mixing. \end{Rem}

-\begin{Rem} Note that, in the above examples, the kernels are nonnegative functions and the cocycles are trivial and hence we can define $\alpha$--Fr\'echet analogues of these fields by replacing the integrals with respect to the S$\alpha$S random measures by extremal integrals with respect to $\alpha$--Fr\'echet random sup--measures with the same control measures as above.
-Since the underlying action is the same, using Theorem \ref{thm:maxErgodicity2}, we can establish that the corresponding $\alpha$-Fr\'echet fields are weakly mixing.
-In particular, when $d>1$, we can obtain an example of an $\alpha$--Fr\'echet field which is weakly mixing but not mixing. \end{Rem} \textbf{Acknowledgment.} The authors are thankful to Jan Rosi\'nski for suggesting the problem of equivalence of ergodicity and weak mixing for the max--stable case, and to Yimin Xiao for a number of useful discussions on the properties of local times of Brownian sheet.